-We examine the above hypotheses by estimating the following baseline delay model for flight i on carrier j at day t:
+We examine the internalization hypotheses by estimating the following baseline delay model for flight i on carrier j at day t:

-$$Delay{ijt} = f(hub\ airport{orig}, hub\ airport{dest}, airport\ concent{orig}, airport\ concent{dest})$$

-$$demand{orig}, demand{dest}, carrier{j}, month{t}, year{t}, airport{orig}, airport{dest})$$ (5)
+$Delay{ijt} = f(hub \ airport{orig}, hub \ airport{dest}, airport \ concent{orig}, airport \ concent{dest}$ $demand{orig}, demand{dest}, carrier_j, month_t, year_t, airport{orig}, airport{dest})$ (5)

-In the above estimation the subscripts orig and dest represent origination and destination airports, respectively.
-We follow the Mayer and Sinai (2003a) convention and define hub airport (and hub airline) on the basis of the connectivity of the airport.
-For example, airports (airlines) provide service to between 26-45 destinations are considered a small hub airport (hub airline); 46-70 destinations is a medium hub airport (hub airline); and, 71+ destinations is a large hub airport (hub airline).
-The airport $conc{orig}$ (destination) (also known as the Hirschman-Herfindahl Index) is the sum of the squared carrier shares as a percentage of all daily flights at the origination (destination) airport.
-Because we suspect that delays for a particular carrier likely occur in bunches due to unobserved events such as a weather event that we cannot control for (such as high winds at hub airport) or unobserved labor unrest, we cluster standard errors into the following groups: carrier $\times$ month $\times$ year (for example, Delta August 2002).
+The subscripts orig and dest represent origination and destination airports, respectively.
+We use Mayer and Sinai's (2003a) definition for hub airport (and hub airline) on the basis of an airport's connectivity.
+For example, airports (airlines) that serve between 26 and 45 destinations are considered small hub airports (hub airline); 46-70 destinations are medium hub airports (hub airline); and, 71+ destinations are large hub airports (hub airline).
+The airport conc{orig} (destination) (also known as the Hirschman-Herfindahl Index) is the sum of the squared carrier shares as a percentage of all daily flights at the origination (destination) airport.
+Because delays for a particular carrier likely occur in bunches due to unobserved events such as a weather event that we cannot control for (such as high winds at hub airport) or unobserved labor unrest, we cluster standard errors into the following groups: carrier \times month \times year (for example, Delta, August, 2002).

-Following Mayer and Sinai (2003a) in order to control for the variation in local demand that could contribute to flight delays, the variable demand represents Metropolitan Statistical Area (MSA) annual population, per capita income, and employment at both origination and destination.
-In addition, since some MSAs include multiple airports, we interact their MSA demand values with an indicator variable that equals 1 if the airport is the largest in the MSA.
+We control for the variation in local airport demand that could contribute to flight delays.
+The demand variable represents Metropolitan Statistical Area (MSA) annual population, per capita income, and employment at both origination and destination airports.24 In addition, since some MSAs include multiple airports, we interact their MSA demand values with an indicator variable that equals 1 if the airport is the largest in the MSA.
+For non-MSA airports, we interact a non-MSA dummy variable with national demand averages.
+To address the seasonal demand fluctuations all estimations include month indicator variables.
+We also include carrier and year indicators.